Faith I - There Is No Emotion

 Faith turned to see a grey-haired female human in a sleeveless black tunic.
 “Thank you… Um, sorry.
 I don’t know what to call you, and you’re not dressed like most Jedi.”

 The woman smirked with wry humor.
 “I’m Grand Master Satele Shan.
 I suppose with rank comes privilege, even among the Jedi.
 It’s not something I think about much, but perhaps I should.
 It’s Faith, right?”

 “Yes, Master.
 So, um, if you don’t mind my asking, what’s the Grand Master of the Jedi Order doing here?
 Shouldn’t you be directing the rescue efforts or coordinating the war with the Sith or something?”

 “The Force is a tool for knowledge and defense,” Master Shan said.
 “We don’t attack in aggression, ever.
-You engaged in battle today, and you took responsibility for yourself, for your charges, and even for your enemies.
+That is why I am not plotting a military campaign.
+As for why I am here at the Temple, it is my responsibility to ensure the safety and the education of all Jedi.
+Regarding your actions today: You engaged in battle, and you took responsibility for yourself, for your charges, and even for your enemies.
 Those are the signs of a wise woman.
 A wise Jedi, I would say.”